Bloody Roar Extreme: Characters

+The other fourteen return from previous games:

 Development

 Extreme's development began shortly after Bloody Roar 3 was completed.
 While prior entries in the series were on Sony consoles, the decision was made to move to Nintendo's GameCube primarily because of its hardware specifications.
 Direction Kenji Fukuya cited the lighting and shading capabilities in particular as reasons that Extreme could become the best looking Bloody Roar game.
 However, while the GameCube is capable of displaying games with progressive scan, this feature ultimately was not included.

 Extreme includes seven new arenas and three remodeled levels from Bloody Roar 3.
 In addition, all characters have different character models.
 While the controls largely remain the same, some characters have slightly altered move sets and combos so that players do not have to press two face buttons at the same time.

 While Fukuya stated in a prior interview that Extreme was "always destined for the GameCube," a port for the Xbox released roughly one year later.
 While ostensibly the same game, the Xbox version changed the animated cutscenes at the beginning and end of the game to computer-generated ones created by a separate team of animators.
 In addition, a hidden character previously only accessible in the Japanese version (Fang, the Wolf, a character from the Bloody Roar manga) was left in the North American and European releases.

-The GameCube version is backwards compatible with earlier models of the Wii, while the Xbox version is incompatible with the Xbox 360.